50+ Simple Ways to Bring Back a 90s Childhood

 3. Print photos and put them in albums

-4. Bonus: Use a camera with film (or disposable for kids)!
+4. Bonus: Use a camera with film (or disposable or Polaroid for kids)!
 It feels like a surprise to get the photos back & look at them together!

 5. Let kids create things with their hands regularly (Legos, crafts with recyclables, etc.)